If you are a prospective student and will be visiting the

-Applicants who are admitted to Michigan Law are invited to attend one of our two Preview Weekends in the spring.
-Preview weekend offers many activities, including a mock class and tours of Michigan Law and the Michigan campus.
-Preview participants will attend presentations and panels by students, alumni, faculty, and staff from the clinical programs and the Offices of Financial Aid and Career Planning.
+JD applicants who are admitted to Michigan Law are invited to attend one of our two Preview Weekends in the spring.
+Preview Weekend offers many activities, including a mock class and tours of Michigan Law and the Michigan campus.
+Preview participants will attend presentations and panels by students, alumni, faculty, and staff from the clinical programs and the offices of Financial Aid and Career Planning.
 Perhaps most importantly, Preview provides the chance to get to know other members of the admitted student cohort.
 Advance registration is required to attend a Preview Weekend.
 Admitted students will be sent information about our Preview Weekends with their offer of admission.

-The average taxi rate is $45.00 from downtown Ann Arbor to DTW.
+The average taxi rate is $55.00 from DTW to downtown Ann Arbor.

 If you are interested in renting a car from the airport, there are a number of national car rental companies that can provide you with a vehicle.

 Amtrak station is located in Ann Arbor, with regular train service nationwide.
 The station and ticket office is located at Depot and Carey Streets, 734.994.4906, or call 800.USA.RAIL.

 Greyhound Bus Lines, located at 116 West Huron, 734.662.5511.

 directions and maps will help you find your way to the Law School.

 Local bus service is provided by the